mgranell/Funcky.Remarkable.Exporter/README.md

 Thanks to some articles on the internet (see the references below), I was able to read it and to draw it on a PNG.
 Each page is drawn in a single PNG and they are stored in a "png" subdirectory in the "content" directory.

+This step also creates ".inkml" files that can be rendered with https://github.com/Microsoft/InkMLjs or uploaded to OneNote.

 The drawing is not perfect, see the known issues below, but is readable.
 It's enough for the main purpose of the project : having a backup location outside of Remarkable data centers.

 Fun Fact : When I knew the .lines format, I faced an issue with the drawing library : there is a lot of segment on each page and most of the libraries were very bad in performance !